REGENERATION REPAIR CAFE

 - Drive a new generation of repairers and innovative designers.

-Check out the Regeneration Repair Café Launch Film, produced by a student on the Sustainability Internship Programme.
+Check out the Regeneration Repair Café Launch Film, produced by a student on the Sustainability Internship Programme, and the 2017 promotional film made by Vision 21.
 For more information or to offer your help as a repairer, please contact Michelle Williams.

 Specialist workshops – themed sessions run by the repair café on aspects of reuse and repair, e.g. of IT, technology, and clothing.
 These workshops now also offer advice in partnership with Cheltenham Green Doors, Warmer Cheltenham, and Warm &Well, for all things related to energy and CO2 saving within the home.
 In March 2017, further advice clinics were introduced in partnership with Joint Composting, Get up and Grow, and Love Food Hate Waste.